aravindputrevu/aravind.dev/content/posts/everything-index-elastic.md

  - If needed to change, data needs to be reindexed.
     - **Method 1:** One could use an alias for a field name and swap to new fields, deprecating the documents' old field.
     - **Method 2:** Create another index with the desired field data type + existing fields in the document, field names, then reindex the data.

+Elasticsearch attempts to index all of the fields client sends, but sometimes if you don't want specific fields to be indexed, set `enabled` field to `false` and those fields will not be prepared for querying (can also be called not-indexed, unindexed).

+> Note: enabled setting can be applied at the top level for the entire document that client sends in OR to the field which contains `object` data type.

 ## Mapping Explosion